 They were a highlight to my dinner party over the weekend, and I’m hoping they’ll be a hit at your gathering this weekend!

 Remember, if you follow Cooking On The Weekends all week, we’re building up to an outstanding entrée for the weekend:

-I hope you love the Okinawan Sweet Potatoes!
+I hope you love this Mashed Okinawan Sweet Potato recipe!

 This is not a sponsored post.
 All opinions are my own.